fortinetdev/terraform-provider-fortios/website/docs/d/fortios_system_global.html.markdown

 * `switch_controller_reserved_network` - Enable reserved network subnet for controlled switches.
 This is available when the switch controller is enabled.
 * `dnsproxy_worker_count` - DNS proxy worker count.
 * `url_filter_count` - URL filter daemon count.
+* `httpd_max_worker_count` - Maximum number of simultaneous HTTP requests that will be served.
+This number may affect GUI and REST API performance (0 - 128, default = 0 means let system decide).
 * `proxy_worker_count` - Proxy worker count.
 * `scanunit_count` - Number of scanunits.
 The range and the default depend on the number of CPUs.
 Only available on FortiGate units with multiple CPUs.
 * `proxy_hardware_acceleration` - Enable/disable email proxy hardware acceleration.